 The Electric Utility Department is divided into two divisions:

-- the Plant Division and
+- Plant Division

-- the Systems Division.
+- Systems Division

 The Electric Utility is an enterprise fund whose intent it is to provide reliable electricity, at the lowest possible cost, to customers and to pay for the costs of providing these services through user charges.

 The City's electricity can be entirely purchased from several sources or entirely generated, which gives the City outstanding reliability and diversity.
-The City is a founding member of Energy Management Project #2 (EMP2), and is under the umbrella of Kansas Municipal Energy Agency (KMEA) services and the electrical needs of the EMP2 members are scheduled by Rainbow Energy Marketing Corporation, which allows us to have the lowest electrical rates possible.
+The City is a founding member of Energy Management Project Number 2 (EMP2), and is under the umbrella of Kansas Municipal Energy Agency (KMEA) services and the electrical needs of the EMP2 members are scheduled by Rainbow Energy Marketing Corporation, which allows us to have the lowest electrical rates possible.

 Overseeing the day-to-day functions of the Electric Utility is the responsibility of the Director of Electric Operations.